National Insurance Contributions

 Class 1, 2, and 3 contributions count towards entitlement to some social security benefits.
 Class 4 contributions do not.
 Class 4 National Insurance is payable via an annual assessment (and possibly a 'payment on account' during the tax year, dependent on profits) and ceases to be payable when the person is over state pension age at the start of the tax year.

-In the February 2017 Budget it was announced that the Class 2 National Insurance contribution will cease with effect from the end of the 2017/18 tax year.
-This means that the 2017/18 tax year will be the last tax year a person will pay Class 2 National Insurance contributions.
+The Class 2 National Insurance contribution is expected to end on 5th April 2019.
+This means that the 2018/19 tax year will be the last tax year a person will pay Class 2 National Insurance contributions.

 If you are self-employed after that date you will only be liable to pay Class 4 National Insurance contributions if your profits from self-employment exceed the Lower Profits Limit (LPL) set for that year.
 Class 4 contributions will build entitlement for certain benefits including State Retirement Pension.
 As Class 2 contributions cease there will be no requirement for persons with low profits to apply for Small Earnings Exemption.
 The option to pay voluntary Class 3 contributions will be available for people who want to contribute National Insurance to gain qualifying years and entitlement to certain benefits including the State Retirement Pension.